Dr James Cummings

 - 1995 - 2000: Postgraduate Lecturer – School of English, University of Leeds

-My current work relates to the Guidelines of the Text Encoding Initiative, the encoding and publication of scholarly digital editions, and digital editions of late medieval drama.
+My current work often relates to the Guidelines of the Text Encoding Initiative, the encoding and publication of scholarly digital editions, and digital editions of late medieval drama.
 I am working with the Records of Early English Drama - East Anglia editorial group as I am contributing records relating to communities in north-west Norfolk.
 I am part of the ATNU: Animating Texts Newcastle University project and will be helping build capacity in the area of digital editing.